Lucasmogsan/dtu-02476_mlops/README.md

 2. Containerized locally using the gcp buckets.
 The container and entrypoint is the same used in the cloud.
 3. Cloud training utilizing Vertex AI as a virtual compute engine running the training image/container from the [cloudbuild_dockerfiles_train.yaml](cloudbuild_dockerfiles_train.yaml).

+NB: Hyperparams and settings for training is stated in the config file referred to from the [default_config.yaml](mlops_group8/config/default_config.yaml) file.
+For a new training you must create a new `exp.yaml` file in the [experiment](mlops_group8/config/experiment) folder and refer to that from the [default_config.yaml](mlops_group8/config/default_config.yaml).

 **1 - Locally**
 1. Pull data
 ```bash